 Wolf Branch & Rich Knob

 Wolf Branch & Rich Knob are the 2020 version of the aforementioned Curtis Rock Bouldering site.
-During the lockdowns associated with the coronavirus pandemic, another group of Asheville climbers explored new locations along the Blue Ridge Parkway and stumbled about this fantastic set of boulders.
+During the lockdowns associated with the coronavirus pandemic, another group of Asheville climbers explored new locations along the Blue Ridge Parkway and stumbled upon this fantastic set of boulders.
 Now, getting here will require a bit of a respectful off-trail climb up a rocky creek bed (you will want to park at the Lane Pinnacle Overlook), but once you reach the location you will find plenty of exciting rocks to climb and explore.

 East Slate Rock